awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ## November 2020 Updates<a name="november20-release-notes"></a>

-The following updates were released in November 2020:

 ### Contact search<a name="november20-contact-search"></a>
 + Made several improvements to contact search\.
 For more information, see [What's new in contact search](contact-search.md#new-contact-search-experience)\.